caseydunlap/IL-Monthly-Report/README.md

 ## Setup and Installation

-Since there is no specific setup or installation process required, this tool will be delivered to internal HHA stakeholders for further delivery to external state stakeholders.
+Since there is no specific setup or installation process required, this output from this script will be delivered to internal HHA stakeholders for further delivery to external state stakeholders.

 ## Usage